Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

 \paragraph*{Performing a Query.} Let $p, q \in P$ be given.
 To decide whether $p$ can reach $q$, we first check the Boolean tables for all $O(n^{\alpha}\log n)$ points in $S$.
 If there is an $s\in S$ such that $p$ reaches $s$ and $s$ reaches $q$, we return YES.
-If not, for $i \in \{0, \dots, L\}$, we consider the list of representatives that are reachable from $p$ in the neighborhood at level $i$ and the list of representatives that can reach $q$ in the neighborhood at level $i$.
+If not, for $i \in \{0, \dots, L\}$, we consider the list of representatives that are reachable from $p$ in their neighborhood at level $i$ and the list of representatives that can reach $q$ in their neighborhood at level $i$.
 We check whether these lists contain a common element.
 Since the lists are sorted, this can be done in time linear in their size.
-If we find a common representative at for some $i$, we return YES.
+If we find a common representative for some $i$, we return YES.
 Otherwise, we return NO.

 We now prove the correctness of the query algorithm.
 First note that we return YES, only if there is a path from $p$ to $q$.
 Now suppose that there is a path $\pi$ from $p$ to $q$.
-If $\pi$ has at least $n^{1-\alpha}$ vertices, then by Lemma~\ref{lem:sampling}, the sample $S$ hits $\pi$ with probability at least $1-1/n$, and the algorithm returns YES.
+If $\pi$ has at least $n^{1-\alpha}$ vertices, then by Lemma~\ref{lem:sampling}, the sample $S$ hits $\pi$ with probability at least $1-1/n^2$, and the algorithm returns YES.
 If $\pi$ has less than $n^{1-\alpha}$ vertices, let $r$ be the vertex of $\pi$ with the largest radius, and let $i$ be such that the radius of $r$ lies in $[2^i, 2^{i+1})$.
 Let $\sigma$ be the cell of $\Q_i$ that contains $r$.
-Since $\pi$ has at most $n^{1-\alpha}$ vertices, and since each edge of $\pi$ has length at most $2^{i+1}$, the path $\pi$ lies entirely in the cells of $N(\sigma)$.
-In particular, both $p$ and $q$ are contained in cells of $N(\sigma)$.
+Since $\pi$ has at most $n^{1-\alpha}$ vertices, and since each edge of $\pi$ has length at most $2^{i+1}$, the path $\pi$ lies entirely in $P_\sigma$ and in particular both $p$ and $q$ are in $P_\sigma$.
 Since $r \in R_\sigma$ and since $R_\sigma$ forms a clique in $G$, the representative point $r_\sigma$ of $\sigma$ can be reached from $p$ and can reach $q$.
-By the symmetry of the neighborhood definition, $r_\sigma$ is contained in the list of reachable representatives from $p$ and in the lists of representatives that can reach $q$.
-This is detected when checking the corresponding lists for $p$ and $q$ at level $i$.
+It follows from the definition of the sorted lists of representatives stored with $p$ and $q$, that $r_\sigma$ is contained in the list of representatives reachable from $p$ and in the list of representatives that can reach $q$.
+Our query algorithm detects this when it checks whether the corresponding lists for $p$ and $q$ at level $i$, have a nonempty intersection.